Eligibility for Post-Completion OPT

 We recommend students submit the request for their new Form I-20 to ISSS as early as possible (three to four months in advance of program completion) as it may take over 90 days for USCIS to reach a decision on the application.
 Please check current USCIS processing times.

-STEP ONE: Issuance of New Form I-20 with OPT Recommendation
+Requesting a Form I-20 with OPT Recommendation

 - The program completion date reported in SEVIS will be the last day of the final exam period in the student’s final term of enrollment.
 For undergraduate students, this will typically be the term the student graduates.
 For graduate students, this will typically be the term the student defends their thesis/dissertation or completes their master’s project.